 Going for a placement at Unilever: telephone interview questions

-Assuming your application form made its mark with the Unilever recruiters the next step in the hiring process could be a case of the good, the bad or the ugly.
+Assuming your application form made its mark with the Unilever recruiters (and, for those applying to the finance management programme, that your online assessment was successful) the next step in the hiring process could be a case of the good, the bad or the ugly.
 It all depends on how well you deal with telephone interviews.

 - You’re not under scrutiny